A01745419/Career_Projects/README.md

 3. Arduino / SQL / PHP / temperature_humidity and co2 sensor readings monitoring station for IoT.
 (With 1 friend).

 4th Semester
-1. Unity / SQL / Typescript / PHP / 2D videogame for Percussive Arts Society that is connected by APIS to a database that leads to a data warehouse for decision making.
+1. Unity / SQL / Typescript / PHP / 2D videogame based on percussions that is connected by APIS to a database that leads to a data warehouse for decision making.
+(Team). |Training Partner: Percussive Arts Society|
 2. Clojure / simulation of an assembler based on operations defined by opcodes.
+(With 1 friend)
-3. Packet Tracer / network proposal for ICPC event based on subnetting vlsm and basic protocols like DHCP and OSPF.
+3. Packet Tracer / network proposal for ICPC event based on subnetting and basic protocols.
+(Team) |Training Partner: Tec de Monterrey and Cisco|

 Acknowledgments